-The Organised Crime and Public Safety Bill operates in a similar way, allowing senior police to issue public safety orders without court oversight.
+The Organised Crime and Public Safety Bill operates in a similar way, allowing senior police to issue public safety orders, without court oversight.
 These can ban a person who is "expected to present a serious threat to public safety or security" from a place or an event for up to 72 hours in a week.

-For the president of the NSW Council of Civil Liberties, Stephen Blanks, the main concern is that these directives can reoccur every week for the rest of an individual's life.
+For the President of the NSW Council of Civil Liberties, Stephen Blanks, the main concern is that these directives can reoccur every week for the rest of an individual's life.
 "I have little doubt these powers will be used to ban people from attending certain Muslim places of worship," he said, adding that it's even possible that this was one such motive behind the law.

 Blanks also has grave concerns for the Investigative Detention Bill introduced on the same day.
 It will allow for the detention of a suspect "to prevent an imminent threat of terrorism" for up to two weeks without charge.
-He pointed out that a major difference with anti-terror powers passed in 2004 is that police can now question a suspect for up to 16 hours a day, and suspects can be as young as 14 years old.
+He pointed out that a major difference with anti-terror powers passed in 2004 is that police can now question a suspect for up to 16 hours a day, and suspects can be as young as 14.

 "What's going to happen is that teenagers are going to be detained and questioned about other family members and friends," Blanks said, stressing that legislation such as this will do nothing for relations with the Islamic community.

 According to NSW Greens MLC David Shoebridge, there are two forces behind this heavy-handed legislation.
 The first is the NSW Minerals Council.
-They've been "particularly stung by the fact that ordinary communities are gathering on mass to oppose coal seam gas," he said.
+They've "been particularly stung by the fact that ordinary communities are gathering on mass to oppose coal seam gas," he said.
 The second is NSW police commissioner Andrew Scipione.
 "He's literally, within just six months, gained immense power for the NSW police force."

-And there's a reason why NSW is increasingly using ham-fisted justice policies to deal with delicate problems.
+And there's a reason why NSW is increasingly using to ham-fisted justice policies to deal with delicate problems.
 Former police officer and NSW deputy premier Troy Grant is not only police minister, but also minister for justice.
 Shoebridge told VICE that this is a unique situation.
 "The police and justice ministry sits on top of and is senior to the attorney general," he said, pointing out that usually justice was the charge of the attorney general, an independent arm of the government, who would consult legal bodies and civil liberties groups.
 This was a restructure quietly brought in by NSW premier Mike Baird in 2014.

 These were not the first laws of this nature introduced under the Coalition Government.
 In 2011, a new set of drunk and disorderly laws were passed, which according to Shoebridge "were aimed at moving young people, the homeless, and Aboriginal people out of public places."